subrato29/boilerplate-cypress-lookout/README.md

 ```
 Test automation for Web and API can be performed in a SINGLE code-base
 PageObject model introduced for Web
-Reusable & Robust to automate any web and api platform
+Reusable & Robust to automate any Web and API platform
 User friendly HTML report after test execution done
 Mocha(unit testing) and chai (assertion library) provided by Cypress itself.
 No need to import externally.
 Fast performing